ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 Suddenly, there it was.
 I had won.

-* The octopus, wrinkled and dead-eyed, scanning a sea cucumber like it’s his 9th shift this week.
+* The octopus, wrinkled and dead-eyed, at the cashier like it’s his 9th shift this week.
 * The shark, suit disheveled, mid-yell about "krill quotas."
 * The shrimp, holding crisp protest signs (no autocorrect to "EAT THE RICE," miraculously).